 One of the biggest myths about university is that students with disabilities, long-term illnesses or mental health conditions will find a lack of learning support, especially compared to high school.
-It’s a myth that comes with the truth that at university, our sense of independence is strengthened.
+While university gives students more independence than high school, RMIT ensures that students will always having the equitable learning support they you need.

 But through RMIT’s Equitable Learning Services (ELS), independence is nurtured alongside health and wellbeing for a learning experience that helps students unlock what’s next.

-Tania Perez, Senior Coordinator of Equitable Learning and Accessibility, said the most popular service is organising equitable learning plans for students.
-Equitable learning plans outline students’ learning needs and can include adjustments for assessments, such as extended deadlines.
+Former Senior Coordinator of Equitable Learning and Accessibility, Tania Perez, said the most popular service is organising equitable learning plans for students.
+These plans outline students’ equitable learning support needs and can include adjustments for assessments, such as deadline extensions.

 “Our services are tailored to individual needs and are self-directed by the student and include a range of study adjustments, assistive technology and linking students to study support services,” she said.